Construction Business Loans

 • During active construction.
 Use a business line of credit to manage day-to-day costs, purchase materials, or handle unexpected delays.

 • Post-completion.
-Contractors waiting on invoice payments can leverage factoring to free up working capital instead of waiting 30-90 days.
+Contractors waiting on invoice payments can leverage invoice factoring to free up working capital rather than waiting 30-90 days.

-Planning ahead ensures your capital is in place when you need it most, especially on larger projects with milestone-based billing cycles.
+Planning ahead ensures your capital is in place when you need it most, especially for larger projects with milestone-based billing cycles.

 Estimate Your Loan Amount Before Applying